The lieutenant-governor, by virtue of the role, is designated as the official visitor to the university.

 In accordance with the Memorial University Act, the chancellor is the ceremonial head of the university and as such represents the university to the province, the country and the world.
 The chancellor is also charged with promoting the university’s well-being and that of the university community – students, faculty, staff and alumni.
 He/she is also vested with the degree-granting power of the university and presides over convocation.

 The Board of Regents of Memorial University is responsible for the overall conduct, management, administration and control of the property, revenue and business of the university.
-It comprises 27 volunteer members appointed by the Lieutenant-Governor-in-Council (provincial government cabinet), 17 of whom are selected by government, four of whom are students selected by student unions, six who are alumni elected and three who serve ex officio (chancellor, president and provost.)
+It comprises 27 volunteer members appointed by the Lieutenant-Governor-in-Council (provincial government cabinet), 17 of whom are selected by government, four of whom are students selected by student unions, six alumni who are elected by alumni and three who serve ex officio (chancellor, president and provost.)